ruby889/leetcode_record/README.md

 ## Run it

 1. Start the backend in a terminal
 ```
 yarn start-backend
 ```

-2. Start the front end in another terminal
+2. Start the frontend in another terminal
 ```
 yarn start
 ```